threefoldtecharchive/jumpscaleX_threebot/ThreeBotPackages/zerobot/admin/wiki/extending_admin.md

 ### Routing

-Any views defined at views directly can be accessed directly by `url`, for example, to access packages view only, go to:
+Any view defined at `views` directory can be accessed by `url`, for example, to access packages view only, go to:

 * `https://<ip>/admin/#!/packages`.